vovantics/feature_flipper_demo_client/README.md

 * C: Prof can post a "question" and Student can post an "answer".
 * D: Student can "upvote" an "answer".
 * E: Student receives "notification" when another Student "upvotes" his/her "answer".

+## Workflow

+* Develop a feature;
+* Add it to feature flipper;
+* Enabled it to yourself (it should be ok to use production env as all features are disabled by default);
+* Test, test, test;
+* Enable to all users;
+* After feature is stable, remove the old version of the feature if it exists.
+* Clean up your code and get back to 1)